Unpacking Netlify:

 Plug-ins and easy integration with other tools

 Your website will probably need more features than we just listed.
 For your luck, an entire ecosystem of modern web services is ready to plug in.
 Netlify seamlessly integrates with a ton of tools: from performance monitoring, to CMS integration, to security and testing, to payment gateways.
-In case you don’t find the right preset, you can use webhooks and Zapier
+In case you don’t find the right preset, you can use webhooks and Zapier.

 Netlify’s easy integration with other tools makes it a convenient solution for businesses.